 Enjoy a DJ Skate Night at Harbourfront

-DJ Skate Nights are back at Harbourfront.
-The popular event at Natrel Rink sees local and international DJs spinning tunes you can skate to on Saturdays throughout the winter (to February 18) and the first one happens on December 17.
-Singer/producer/songwriter Katie Stelmanis, who performs under the name Austra, will be the first DJ up to bat, getting skaters moving from 8 to 11 p.m.
+DJ Skate Nights are back at Harbourfront Centre.
+The popular event at Natrel Rink sees local and international DJs spinning tunes you can skate to on Saturdays throughout the winter (to February 15) and the first one happens on December 14.
+What better way to warm up on a cold day than to skate to the beat?

 Catch a free holiday flick at Hot Docs Ted Rogers Cinema

 For a lot of people, watching holiday movies is often a favourite way to get into the holiday spirit.
-You can catch a few beloved Christmas classics for free at Hot Docs Ted Rogers Cinema on Bloor St. At various points between December 17 and 22 you can head over to see Elf, White Christmas, Love Actually, National Lampoon’s Christmas Vacation, Jingle All the Way and The Holiday at various times.
+You can catch a few beloved Christmas classics for free at Hot Docs Ted Rogers Cinema on Bloor St. courtesy of Hot Docs for the Holidays.
+Various holiday-themed films are on offer, including It's a Wonderful Life and White Christmas.
 Free tickers are offered on a two per-person, per film basis and it’s encouraged to bring a donation of rice or dried beans in support of The Stop.